Applications for the 2022 season are now closed.

 We encourage applications from first generation and immigrant artists; artists of color; individuals from economically disadvantaged backgrounds; artists who have been excluded from the resources of the art world because of disability, cultural, racial, and linguistic heritage and/or identity; who do not have formal artistic training; or whose creative practices have been historically underrepresented and/or marginalized.
 More Art welcomes applications from artists of all disciplines, including but not limited to: visual artists, performers, choreographers, musicians, designers, and new media artists.
 Currently enrolled undergraduate students may not apply.
 Collective applications are welcome.

-This year will be the second year in which the EA program is extending its reach into a Residency format.
+This year will be the third year in which the EA program is extending its reach into a Residency format.
 This grows from the EA Fellowship model that supports the professional development of emerging public artists working in social engagement.
 The Residency continues this work by providing a platform for early career artists to present their work in a public space.

 We intend to offer each incoming Resident a unique pathway to be able to continue their practice in collaboration with advocacy organizations, schools, coalitions, unions, groups of neighbors, or the public at large.
 We highly encourage applications from artists whose work is participatory or follow traditions of interventionism and partnerships or elements of community organizing and pedagogy.